corrados/edrumulus/README.md

 3. Port the sample-based processing code to C++ and test it in real-time on the hardware.
-To make sure the port was successful, we send test data to the micro controller, query the processed signal and compare it in Octave to the reverence code.
+To make sure the port was successful, we send test data to the micro controller, query the processed signal and compare it in Octave to the reference code.

 The algorithms are described in [this document](algorithm/README.md).